alexbrault/Pathfinder2EOversights/README.md

 * `p.552` in Giant Wasp Venom: "Stage 3 4d6 poison and clumsy".
 Missing the word "**damage**" after "poison".
 * `p.556` in Armor Alternatives: Per a quote from Mark Seifter (thanks, PF Discord!), looks like the intention was that Bracers of Armor are supposed to have their listed dex cap of +5 from page 607.
 * `p.572` in Bag of Holding: How is it held in two hands if you're able to put and remove items from it like a mundane sack?
+* `p.583` in Shadow: The stateblock says "Rune 5+", but the lowest-level version is Level 3.
 * `p.586` in Mithral Shield: Standard-grade has a bulk of **L**.
 Looks like it should be **1**.
 * `p.594` in Staff of Necromancy: The Greater Staff of Necromancy adds the spell **Enervation**.
 This spell appears to not exist in this book.
 ---
+* `p.618` in Broken: "An object is broken when damage has reduced its Hit Points **below** its Broken Threshold....
+If an effect makes an item broken automatically... that effect also reduces the item's current HP **to the Broken Threshold**.
+Kind of minor, but seems worth clearing up the inconsistency.
 * `p.635` in rarity: "Anything that doesn't list a rarity is common.
 13, **535**, GM advice 488".
 Should be **534**.
 * `p.680` in Hidden: "when targeting you with an attack, spell, or other effect or it **fails affect** you".
 Replace with "**fails to affect**".